irgaly/pref-ktx/README.md

 ## Gradle

 Using extension with JSON KotlinX Serialization.
+This also includes pref-ktx features.

 ```gradle
 dependencies {